- The overall downregulation of PC cell metabolism induced by Graviola extract resulted in PC cell death and necrosis.

 Oncologists agree that pancreatic cancer is one of the most difficult types of cancer to treat, and that being diagnosed with cancer of the pancreas is as good as a death sentence.

-University of Nebraska Medical Center, shows that graviola kills pancreatic cancer cells by inhibiting cellular metabolism.
+The new study, performed by a cancer research team at the Department of Biochemistry and Molecular Biology at the University of Nebraska Medical Center, shows that graviola kills pancreatic cancer cells by inhibiting cellular metabolism.
 This cancer tumor-fighting ability has been confirmed both in test tubes and in live subjects.

 Graviola works by inhibiting numerous signaling pathways that manage how pancreatic cancer cells grow, how long they live, and how the cancer tumors spread within the host.
 By altering these parameters, the rate of new cancer cell growth and spread of the disease slowed significantly.